-Born in 1960, George Benjamin is one of the outstanding composers of his generation.
-He started to play the piano at the age of seven, and began composing almost immediately.
-In 1976 he entered the Paris Conservatoire to study with Olivier Messiaen (composition) and Yvonne Loriod (piano), after which he concluded his studies at King's College Cambridge under Alexander Goehr.
+Born in 1960, George Benjamin began composing at the age of seven.
+In 1976 he entered the Paris Conservatoire to study with Messiaen, after which he worked with Alexander Goehr at King's College Cambridge.